-Hansen Hsu is a historian and sociologist of technology, and Curator of the Center for Software History at the Computer History Museum.
+Hansen Hsu is a historian and sociologist of technology, and Curator of the Software History Center at the Computer History Museum.
 He works at the intersection of the histories of personal computing, graphical user interfaces, object-oriented programming, and software engineering.
 Hsu received his Ph.D. in Science and Technology Studies from Cornell University in 2015, with a dissertation titled “The Appsmiths: Community, Identity, Affect and Ideology Among Cocoa Developers from NeXT to iPhone.”
 Previously, he worked at Apple, Inc. from 1999-2005, where he contributed to releases of Mac OS X from the public beta through 10.4 as a Quality Assurance Engineer for the Cocoa framework group.
 Hsu received his B.S. in Electrical Engineering and Computer Science from the University of California, Berkeley in 1999 and his M.A. in History from the State University of New York, Stony Brook, in 2007.

-CHM's Center for Software History has been conducting “video ethnographies” to record and preserve the experience of running historical software.
+CHM's Software History Center has been conducting “video ethnographies” to record and preserve the experience of running historical software.
 Over the course of 2018, the center has conducted two video ethnographies surrounding a key moment at the end of the late 1980s and early 1990s, the birth of multimedia.
 Watch and learn from experts as they discuss and demonstrate the Visual Almanac and News Navigator.Read More

 QuickTime, the pioneering mass-market digital video format for personal computers, was developed by Apple and released in 1991 on the Macintosh.
 As part of the MPEG-4 video standard, QuickTime technology can be found in every device today that plays digital video, from cell phones to 4K streaming TVs.Read More